ADS2022/HighestTree/README.md

 background in time and geography.
 It's a research objective where the user can add more information while maintaining the links between individuals, places, and events.

-The team views on the model could is a representation of the relationship between two (or more) persons in two ways: horizontally, as in married, or had children with; and vertically as in "child of," "parent to," "adopted by".
+The team has modeled the relationship between two (or more) persons in two ways: horizontally, as in married, or had children with; and vertically as in "child of," "parent to," "adopted by".
 A brief example of the type of ramifications that can occur is presented in the following image.